 Their nearly three weeks in Europe proved eye-opening and life-changing for most of the students, just as Mr. Hand promised it would be, according to Kapala and Reid.
 Kapala said he also hopes to study abroad in college by revisiting the country he enjoyed most: Germany.

 "I'm trying to get the kids to expand their horizons and see what else is out there," said Hand, an eighth-year history teacher at Dracut High, during an after-school interview in his classroom.
-At the front of the room, beneath a sign that asks students "Where have you been?," a collage of photos taken on student-group trips that Hand has previously led or chaperoned surround push pins on a world
+At the front of the room, beneath a sign that asks students "Where have you been?," a collage of photos taken on student-group trips that Hand has previously led or chaperoned surround push pins on a world map that marks the faraway locations visited.

 "In the 1990s, I was working for an Internet company and was not liking how it was going, sitting in a cube every day.
 In 2000, I decided I was going on a trip to Europe for eight weeks," Hand recalled.
 "When I got over there, I was blown away by what I saw."